moonspore/examples/setup.md

 3. Alice's agent displays an alert that says "Hello Alice this is Bob"

 Both Alice's agent and Bob's agent can successfully exchange basic messages *with each other*.

+### Issuing credentials from the Node.js mediator to the React Native edge agents
+The Indy ledger running on the local VON network is permissioned to ony allow Trust Anchors or Trustees to write to it.

+The DID and Verkey of the Node.js mediator agent must be registered / authenticated as an endorser via the VON webserver UI before the mediator will be allowed to write to the ledger.